aws/aws-cdk-go/awscdk/awscloudfrontorigins/README.md

 When creating a standard S3 origin using `origins.S3BucketOrigin.withOriginAccessControl()`, an [Origin Access Control resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-originaccesscontrol-originaccesscontrolconfig.html) is automatically created with the origin type set to `s3` and signing behavior set to `always`.

-You can grant read, write or delete access to the OAC using the `originAccessLevels` property:
+You can grant read, list, write or delete access to the OAC using the `originAccessLevels` property:

 ```go
 myBucket := s3.NewBucket(this, jsii.String("myBucket"))